Certificate of Advanced Graduate Study (CAGS) in Child and Adolescent Intervention

 This 24-credit program takes one year (full-time) to complete, or longer if part-time.

 • Successful completion of the 24-credit curriculum

 • Completion of 600 hours of child oriented internship

-Credit for three courses and the internship may be transferred from BGSP’s M.A. in Psychoanalytic Counseling program.
+Credit for three courses and the internship may be transferred from BGSP’s M.A. program in Mental Health Counseling.